A Proximal-Point Lagrangian Based Parallelizable Nonconvex Solver for Bilinear Model Predictive Control: Implementation Details

-Evaluating these parameters only require matrix-vector multiplications such that the complexity is $\mathcal{O}(N\cdot(n_x+n_u)^2)$.
+Evaluating these parameters only requires matrix-vector multiplications such that the complexity is $\mathcal{O}(N\cdot(n_x+n_u)^2)$.
 In this paper, we use the enumeration-based multi-parametric QP algorithm from~\cite{HJ15} for generating solution maps $\xi^\star_k:\mathbb R^{n_x+n_u}\to\mathbb R^{n_x+n_u}$ of~\eqref{eq::dempQP}.
-The complexity of pre-processing the small-scale QPs~\eqref{eq::dempQP} depends on the number $N_{\text{R},k}$ of critical regions over which the PWA optimizers $\xi_k^\star(\cdot)$ are defined~\cite{BemEtal:aut:02}.
-Here, we assume that each parametric QP is post-processed, off-line, to obtain binary search trees~\cite{TJB03} in $\mathcal{O}(N_R^2)$ time.
+The complexity of pre-processing the small-scale QPs~\eqref{eq::dempQP} depends on the number of critical regions $N_{\text{R},k}$ over which the PWA optimizers $\xi_k^\star(\cdot)$ are defined~\cite{BemEtal:aut:02}.
+Here, we assume that each parametric QP is post-processed, off-line, to obtain binary search trees~\cite{TJB03} in $\mathcal{O}(N_{\text{R},k}^2)$ time.
 Once the trees are constructed, they provide for a fast evaluation of the solution maps in~\eqref{eq::dempQP} in time that is logarithmic in the number of regions, thus establishing the $\mathcal{O}(\sum_k \log_2(N_{R,k}))$ on-line computational bound.
-The memory requirements are directly proportional to the number of critical regions with each region represented by a finite number of affine half-spaces.
+The memory requirements are directly proportional to the number of critical regions, with each region represented by a finite number of affine half-spaces.
 Finally, it is worth mentioning that if $Q_i = Q_j,\;q_i=q_j,\;R_i=R_j,\;r_i = r_j,\;\forall\;i\neq j$, then the $i$-th mpQP subproblems~\eqref{eq::dempQP} is identical to the $j$-th one, and one mpQP solution can therefore serve for two subproblems.
 Identical subproblems happen in many MPC applications as the stage cost are usually fixed throughout the prediction horizon.